 On Friday 17 July 2020, a video materialized on social media purportedly showing Cártel Jalisco Nuevo Generación (CJNG) Grupo Elite, a mysterious special forces squad of sicarios in a convoy of 22 vehicles.
-Their reputation is fearsome and almost no one has dared to question the group's authenticity.

 A number of things stood out in this video.
 First, lets take a look at the video:

-I decided to at least try to geolocate it, and so that's what I did.
 The first step was to watch the video several times looking for small contextual identifiers that could be used to pinpoint a location or general area.

 The breakthrough came when @bibken, someone who does have experience in geolocation, cracked the whole thing wide open.